 We continue to operate under the conservatorship that commenced on September 6, 2008, conducting our business under the direction of FHFA as our conservator (the "Conservator").
 Upon its appointment, FHFA, as Conservator, immediately succeeded to all rights, titles, powers and privileges of Freddie Mac and of any stockholder, officer or director of Freddie Mac with respect to us and our assets, and succeeded to the title to all books, records and assets of Freddie Mac held by any other legal custodian or third party.
-During the conservatorship, the Conservator has delegated certain authority to our Board of Directors to oversee, and to management to conduct, day-to-day operations so that Freddie Mac can continue to operate in the ordinary course of business.
+During the conservatorship, the Conservator has delegated certain authority to our Board of

+Directors to oversee, and to management to conduct, day-to-day operations so that Freddie Mac can continue to operate in the ordinary course of business.
 There is significant uncertainty as to whether or when we will emerge from conservatorship, as it has no specified termination date, and as to what changes may occur to our business structure during or following our conservatorship, including whether we will continue to exist.
-However, we are not aware of any immediate plans of our Conservator to significantly change our business structure in the near term.
+While we are not aware of any current plans of our Conservator to significantly change our business structure in the near term, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which was signed into law on July 21, 2010, requires the Secretary of the Treasury to conduct a study and develop recommendations regarding the options for ending the conservatorship.
+The Secretary's report and recommendations are required to be submitted to Congress not later than January 31, 2011.
+We have no ability to predict the outcome of these deliberations.

 The U.S. Department of the Treasury ("Treasury") and the Board of Governors of the Federal Reserve System (the "Federal Reserve") have taken additional actions that affect us in connection with the conservatorship and the economic and housing crisis.
 On September 7, 2008, Treasury entered into a senior preferred stock purchase agreement (as amended, the "Purchase Agreement") with our Conservator, acting on our behalf, and made a commitment to provide up to \$200 billion in funding, under certain conditions, to eliminate deficits in our net worth.
 The Purchase Agreement provides that the \$200 billion cap on Treasury's funding commitment will increase as necessary to accommodate any cumulative reduction in our net worth during 2010, 2011 and 2012.
-As of December 31, 2009, we have received an aggregate of \$50.7 billion in funding under the Purchase Agreement.
-We expect to make additional draws in future periods.
+To address our net worth deficit of \$58 million as of September 30, 2010, FHFA, as Conservator, has submitted a draw request, on our behalf, to Treasury under the Purchase Agreement in the amount of \$100 million.
+Upon funding of the draw request, the aggregate liquidation preference on the senior preferred stock owned by Treasury will increase from \$64.1 billion to \$64.2 billion and the corresponding annual cash dividend payable to Treasury will increase to \$6.42 billion.
+We expect to request additional draws under the Purchase Agreement in future periods.